 If I choose to mix with a smoothie or protein supplement, then it should taste great.

 What do all those fancy looking icons really mean?

-When first checkout out these supplements I soon saw a number of “health” badges and wasn’t immediately sure what they all meant, more importantly the significance of these.
+When I first checked out these supplements I soon saw a number of “health” badges and wasn’t immediately sure what they all meant, more importantly, the significance of these.